David Jones (department store): 1980–2000

-2000s - present
+2000–2020

-In 2000, David Jones returned to Western Australia after a near 25 year absence in the state.
-All 5 stores of the former department store, Aherns, were converted into David Jones stores in Karrinyup, Booragoon, Claremont, Rockingham and the Perth CBD.
+In 2000, David Jones returned to Western Australia after a near 25-year absence in the state.
+All five stores of the former department store Aherns were converted into David Jones stores in Karrinyup, Booragoon, Claremont, Rockingham and the Perth CBD.
 The Perth CBD Store was the only store of the five that was renovated.
-Over time, David Jones opened 2 more stores in Western Australia in Mandurah and Cannington, as well as two more stores in Hillarys and Innaloo on hold as of 2021 which would make them the largest department store chain in Western Australia.
+Over time, David Jones opened two more stores in Western Australia in Mandurah and Cannington, as well as two more stores in Hillarys and Innaloo on hold as of 2021 which would make them the largest department store chain in Western Australia.

 In 2003, after a 20 million dollar loss, a strategic review in the company led to the closure of David Jones Rockingham, and the exit of the lease of David Jones Fountain Gate, as well as the closure of the loss-making David Jones Online web-based business and its gourmet food retail stores, Foodchain.
 It revitalised many of its stores, including its flagship Elizabeth Street and Market Street stores in Sydney (two individual buildings, linked both underground and via air bridge through Westfield Sydney).
 During this period, sales growth and profit growth were not increasing despite a consumer spending boom and the securing of exclusive deals with Australian and international brands.
 In this period, the share price was volatile; it reached a high over $4.50.
 The global downturn in 2009 affected David Jones, reporting a sales decline of 6.4% to $1,061.2m in the first half of 2009.

 In June 2010, CEO Mark McInnes resigned after allegations that he had sexually harassed a female employee.
 McInnes' successor, Paul Zahra, led the company through significant restructuring, including the expansion of the online retail presence until October 2013, when he announced his intention to resign.
 Zahra retained his position, however, on account of strong shareholder support against Board Chairman Peter Mason, who eventually resigned along with two other directors who had been accused of insider trading.

-In 2022, David Jones' parent company Woolworths Holdings Limited entered an agreement to pass ownership over Anchorage Capital Partners, a private equity firm that owns Burger King, Dick Smith, and Golden Circle.